-1. The Consultant will develop final schematic documents for the project reflecting the Owner's current program, budget, and schedule; any applicable requirements of the local governing authorities; and all covenants, conditions, and restrictions placed on the
+- 1. The Consultant will develop final schematic documents for the project reflecting the Owner's current program, budget, and schedule; any applicable requirements of the local governing authorities; and all covenants, conditions, and restrictions placed on the Project.
+The Final Schematic Design documents will include drawings and narrative material as required by Exhibit A-2(b). - 2.
+The Consultant will provide the following Final Schematic Design documents to the Owner:

-Project.
-The Final Schematic Design documents will include drawings and narrative material as required by Exhibit A-2(b).
+- Narrative or cuts sheets: 3 sets $(8\frac{1}{2} \times 11)$ format)

-- 2. The Consultant will provide the following Final Schematic Design documents to the Owner: - Drawings: 2 sets of prints Narrative or cuts sheets: 3 sets (81⁄2 x 11 format) - 3.
-The Consultant will submit the complete Final Schematic Design documents in electronic formats useable by the Owner: - all AutoCAD files in DWG format or Revit files in RVT format - all documents in PDF format
+- 3. The Consultant will submit the complete Final Schematic Design documents in electronic formats useable by the Owner: - all AutoCAD files in DWG format or Revit files in RVT format - all documents in PDF format